Subh-i-Azal: Cyprus

 Now occurred a curious phenomenon.
 Although doctrinally there was little to distinguish the two parties, the basis of the schism being a personal question, the one waxed exceedingly while the other waned.
 Rapidly the Ezelis dwindled to a handful, and soon were confined, almost entirely, to the members of Subh-i-Ezel's devoted family.

 On Cyprus, Subh-i-Azal was in contact with Edward Granville Browne, who visited him there during March 1890.
-Subh-i-Azal provided Browne with copies of some of the works of the Bāb in his possession and with his own succinct account of the history of the Bābī movement.
+Subh-i-Azal provided Browne with copies of some of the works of the Báb in his possession and with his own succinct account of the history of the Bábí movement.
 He also exchanged correspondence with A. L. M. Nicolas, a French diplomat in Iran, and for whom he wrote Conduct of The Heads of States (سلوک رؤسا با مردم), a political treatise referencing events in France of the previous decade.

 Death

 Subh-i-Azal started showing symptoms of an unidentified illness in July 1911.
 His condition then got worse in September of the same year, and he died on April 29, 1912.
 He was buried according to Islamic customs outside Famagusta, without the presence of the witnesses of the Bayān.